Skip to content

 Calculating your internet speed requirements

-To calculate your internet speed requirements, you’ll need to understand your online activities and the number of users and devices in your home.
+To calculate your fiber internet speed requirements, you’ll need to understand your online activities and the number of users and devices in your home.
+The actual broadband speeds you need can vary based on usage patterns, the quality of service you prefer and the number of devices and users connected.

 The bandwidth requirements increase with the rise in the number of devices connected and the intensity of internet use.
-For example, a household with four users simultaneously streaming 4K content, gaming, video calling and browsing the internet will require more bandwidth capacity than a single user doing each activity at a time.
+For example, a household with four users simultaneously streaming 4K content, gaming, video calling and browsing the internet will require more bandwidth capacity than a single user doing each activity one at a time.
 Subscribing to an internet plan with higher speeds and bandwidth will enable you to handle multiple users and maintain a consistent connection.

 How many Mbps do you need?